uf-mil/mil/Getting-Started.md

 3. Install dependencies (use install.sh, follow the instructions the Sub8 repository readme)

-4. Clone this repository.
-As of now, Sub8 has no dependencies on the rest of uf-mil, so it can exist in its own catkin workspace.

-5. If you do not already have a task, choose one from [[Implementation Plans]], or propose a project
+4. If you do not already have a task, choose one from [[Implementation Plans]], or propose a project

-6. Ask someone to add you to the software mailing list
+5. Ask someone to add you to the sub Facebook chat, mailing list, or to another contact medium.

 Make sure you have some task or learning in progress before you start coming to Wednesday meetings.